nicklafferty/craftycody/content/crochet/pattern-review-the-lovey-dovey-sweater.md

 \-I did 2 rounds of decreases to make the cuffs tighter

-\-Repeated rounds 32-35 and extra time (3x instead of 2x)
+\-Repeated rounds 32-35 an extra time (3x instead of 2x)

 \-Then, 7 rounds of HDC (repeating round 34 essentially)